-Our course will consist of four modules (each about four weeks in length), with the ultimate goal of creating a StoryMap that analyzes a major event or period in North Carolina history using primary and secondary sources.
-This course is designed for you to engage in guided exploration of North Carolina history while practicing the skills of historical inquiry, and thus it is not lecture heavy; we will examine the history of North Carolina and work chronologically moving forward while building upon our skills to complete module projects focused around each time period.
+Our course will consist of four modules (each about four weeks in length), with the ultimate goal of creating a StoryMap that analyzes a major event/period in North Carolina history using primary and secondary sources.
+This course is designed for you to engage in guided exploration of North Carolina history while practicing the skills of historical inquiry.
+The course is not lecture heavy.
+We will examine the history of North Carolina chronologically while building upon our historical thinking skills as me progress in our skillsets and historical knowledge base.